Taylor Swift has regained control of her music, buys back first 6 albums

 “We are thrilled with this outcome and are so happy for Taylor,” Shamrock Capital said in a statement.

-Over the last few years, Swift has been re-recording and releasing her first six albums in an attempt to regain control of her music.

-The series was instigated by music manager Scooter Braun's purchase and sale of her early catalog and represents Swift's effort to control her own songs and how they're used.
+Swift's rerecordings were instigated by Hybe America CEO Scooter Braun's purchase and sale of her early catalog and represents Swift's effort to control her own songs and how they're used.
 Previous "Taylor's Version" releases have been more than conventional re-recordings, arriving with new "from the vault" music, Easter eggs and visuals that deepen understanding of her work.

-In between re-recordings, she has released new music, including last year's "The Tortured Poets Department," announced during the 2024 Grammys and released during her record-breaking tour.
+She has also released new music, including last year's "The Tortured Poets Department," announced during the 2024 Grammys and released during her record-breaking tour.

 Fans have theorized that "Reputation (Taylor's Version)" would be next: On May 19, "Look What You Made Me Do (Taylor's Version)" aired nearly in full during the opening scene of a Season 6 episode of "The Handmaid's Tale."
 Prior to that, the song was teased in 2023's Prime Video limited-series thriller "Wilderness" and in Apple TV+'s "The Dynasty: New England Patriots" in 2024.
 Also in 2023, she contributed "Delicate (Taylor's Version)" to Prime Video's "The Summer I Turned Pretty."